-I am a freelance science journalist covering neuroscience, health, and anything else that sparks my interest.
-My recent work has been published in Drug Discovery News, Nautilus, Nature, Quanta, and The Washington Post, among other outlets.
+I am a freelance science journalist covering neuroscience, health, science policy, and whatever else may come across my desk.
+My recent work has been published in C&EN, Nautilus, Nature, Quanta, and The Washington Post, among other outlets.

 I am also the administrator and communications coordinator for the Council for the Advancement of Science Writing.